Samratnitesh/Movies-Recommender-System/README.md

 # Movies Recommender System
 Hi there ✋!

 Welcome to the Movie Recommender System project!
-This system utilizes the TMDB dataset, containing a vast array of movies, to create a personalized Netflix-like movie recommender.
-The recommendation system is based on Content-Based Filtering, leveraging techniques such as CountVectorizer and Cosine Distance.
+This project utilizes the TMDB dataset, containing a vast array of movies, to create a personalized movie recommender.
+The recommendation system is based on Content-Based Filtering, leveraging techniques such as CountVectorizer, TF-IDF and Cosine Distance.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/Samratnitesh/Movies-Recommender-System/blob/main/Screenshot%202023-10-25%20221301.png